I am physically located in Brooklyn, New York, USA.

 - Planning, deployment, and tuning of SQL (SQL Server, MySQL) and NoSQL (elasticsearch, Redis, memcached) databases.

-- Management of software projects from spec to deployment.
+- Management of software projects from spec to deployment, and collaboration with product managers and designers.

 - Design and analysis of A/B tests in production code.